UK Medical School Rankings for 2025 are now out, so which are the best medical schools in the UK?

 - University of Cambridge

-Besides that, we can see The Guardian has not ranked the University of Oxford within the top 5, which is fairly uncommon for any UK university ranking.
-Oxford instead appears in the 8th position.
-Two London universities appear on the Complete University Guide’s top 5, while none appear on The Guardian’s.
-The highest-ranked London medical school on that list was Imperial College London in 7th.
+Two London universities appear in the Complete University Guide’s top 5, while only one appears in The Guardian’s.
+The highest-ranked London medical school on that list was Imperial College London in 3rd.

 Worst Medical Schools UK